Stan Design

 The correct and safe usage of car jacks is an essential and fundamental life skill that every driver should possess.
 And with the need for usage comes the responsibility of maintaining and storing them correctly.

-It is a common perception that heavy-duty jacks or military-grade jacks lose their vigor over time.
+It is a common perception that heavy duty jacks or military-grade jacks lose their vigor over time.
 What does that mean?
 To solve the problem we need to break it down into small tangible chunks.

-Simply put, ‘losing vigor’ in the context of jacks can mean anything from physically breaking down (including malfunction of constituent parts and units) to mechanically shutting off (for instance hydraulic fluids drying up in hydraulic jack systems).
+Simply put, ‘losing vigor’ in the context of jacks can mean anything from physically breaking down (including malfunction of constituent parts and units) to mechanically shutting off (for instance hydraulic fluids drying up in hydraulic jack systems.

-Or, from operating inefficiently (like lifting or lowering slower than it used to) or degrading in quality (due to rust or corrosion) to hindering productivity or becoming unsafe or outdated for continued usage, to name a few among other things.
+From operating inefficiently (like lifting or lowering slower than it used to) or degrading in quality (due to rust or corrosion) to hindering productivity or becoming unsafe or outdated for continued usage, to name a few among other things.

 And well sure, most of these issues are bound to happen over a considerable period of time after sufficient usage, they can still be effectively handled to be postponed by enhancing their longevity simply by storing and maintaining their carefully.